sf666/nextcp2/README.md

 http://localhost:8085
 ```

-If nextcp runs on a remote mashine, replace `localhost` by the IP address of your remote maschine.
+If nextcp runs on a server or remote machine, replace `localhost` by the IP address of your device.

 ## config file